poushmitaPaul/WanderNest/README.md

 # WanderNest (MERN Stack)

-A full-stack Airbnb clone built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+A full-stack Airbnb clone.
 This project allows users to browse listings , add new properties, giving reviews.

 ## Image of Website